-We agree with the Officers' recommendations19 to include explicit reference to renewable energy's role in achieving a low carbon future.
+We agree with the Officers' recommendations to include explicit reference to renewable energy's role in achieving a low carbon future.

-- a) Amend the last bullet point under Context on page 45 as follows: - In a global context, greenhouse gas emissions on a per capita basis are extremely high in Greater Christchurch.
+In a global context, greenhouse gas emissions on a per capita basis are extremely high in Greater Christchurch.
 An emissions inventory for Christchurch City for the 2018/19 financial year showed that more than half of its total emissions came from the transport sector.
-It is acknowledged that achieving a low carbon future for Greater Christchurch will require the provision of reliable renewable energy. - b) Amend the 5th bullet point under 'Current and planned state of strategic infrastructure networks' on page 72 as follows: - Growth in the use of electricity for transport will necessitate greater provision of electric charging networks in Greater Christchurch.
+It is acknowledged that achieving a low carbon future for Greater Christchurch will require the provision of reliable renewable energy.

+b) Amend the 5th bullet point under 'Current and planned state of strategic infrastructure networks' on page 72 as follows:

+Growth in the use of electricity for transport will necessitate greater provision of electric charging networks in Greater Christchurch.
 This is expected to be provided by the private sector.
 Over time, there may be a requirement for greater local generation of green energy.
 The provision of reliable renewable energy will be important for achieving a low carbon future for Greater Christchurch.